What is the Magtrace® lymphatic tracer?

 The Magtrace® lymphatic tracer is a specialist magnetically detectable liquid which helps surgeons and radiologists in the surgical treatment of breast cancer.

 The Magtrace® lymphatic tracer is used for this detection process.
 It is injected into your breast and then flows through vessels under the skin before collecting in lymph nodes near your underarm.
-This is the first place that cancer is likely to be found if it has spread beyond the initial tumour identified in your breast.
+This is the first place that cancer is likely to be found if it has spread beyond the initial tumor identified in your breast.

 Your surgeon will trace the magnetic liquid using our Sentimag® guidance system to determine the exact location of these lymph nodes for the purposes of cancer staging.